-- (1) The Ministry of Interior or the Police of the Czech Republic shall make available to the Constitutional Court for the purposes of exercising its authority pursuant to this Act the following - a) reference data from the basic registry of inhabitants, - b) data from the agenda information system of the registry of inhabitants, - c) data from the agenda information system of foreigners. - (2) The data made available pursuant to Section (1) Letter a) include - a) surname. - b) given names or names, - c) date, place of their birth including district; in data entities born abroad also the date, place and the state where they were born. - d) address of the residence,

-- e) date, place and district of death; in the event the data entity deceased outside the territory of the Czech Republic, date, death, place and state on the territory of which the death occurred; in the event a court decision has been issued on declaration of death, the date listed on the decision as the date of the death or day the data subject declared dead did not survive and the date on which such decision came into effect. - f) citizenship or if applicable, multiple citizenships.
+- (1) The Ministry of Interior or the Police of the Czech Republic shall make available to the Constitutional Court for the purposes of exercising its authority pursuant to this Act the following - a) reference data from the basic registry of inhabitants, - b) data from the agenda information system of the registry of inhabitants, - c) data from the agenda information system of foreigners, - d) data from agenda information system of the registry of identity cards, - e) data from agenda information system of the registry of travel documents. - (2) The data made available pursuant to Section (1) letter a) include - a) surname, - b) given names or names, - c) date, place of their birth including district; in data entities born abroad also the date, place and the state where they were born. - d) address of the residence, - e) date, place and district of death; in the event the data entity deceased outside the territory of the Czech Republic, date, death, place and state on the territory of which the death occurred; in the event a court decision has been issued on declaration of death, the date listed on the decision as the date of the death or day the data subject declared dead did not survive and the date on which such decision came into effect.